1jour1vin

 About the estate:

-Alain Couderc's well-located estate, including seven hectares in the famous Roilette sector, where Fleurie overlooks the Moulin-à-Vent, was not spared by hail, as unfortunately was most of the appellation.
-The wines produced here are always very refined and velvety.
+This well-located estate, which includes seven hectares in the famous Roilette sector—where Fleurie overlooks the windmill—has not been spared by hailstorms, as, unfortunately, has most of the appellation.
+The wines produced here always display great finesse and velvety texture.
 Slow to open up and often austere, they set the tone on the palate with great elegance.
-The 2016 vintage confirms their lighter but very elegant style.
-Wine lovers take note: La Roilette wines are not about the nose, it's all about the palate and texture.
+The 2016 vintages confirm their lighter yet highly elegant style.
+A note to lovers of fine wines: the wines of La Roilette are not about the nose; everything is in the palate and the texture.
 Patience will be rewarded, as the delicacy of these wines wonderfully conceals their great aging potential.
 The rare but delicious 2017 vintage confirms this trend.

 Gault & Millau Wine Guide